jokecamp/jokecamp.com/_posts/2014-03-08-guide-to-football-and-soccer-data-and-apis.markdown

     Leicester     2-2 Everton

 <a name="CrowdScores"></a>
-#### CrowdScores
+#### CrowdScores and FastestLiveScores

-[CrowdScores](https://crowdscores.com/) is UK company trying to crowd-source the football data collection process.
+[CrowdScores](https://crowdscores.com/) is a UK company trying to crowd-source the football data collection process.
 You sign up for an account and report game events to their servers.
 They have web/iphone/android interfaces for reporting.
-They reward the top reporter with a season ticket.
-They data collection process is ideal but they might have to work on the incentives.
-I believe a better incentive would be to allow the reporters who contribute access to an API of all the data collected.
+They reward the top data reporters.
+The collected data is then available as an API on [FastestLiveScores.com](http://fastestlivescores.com/).
+They currently offer [three different API tiers](http://fastestlivescores.com/live-scores-api-feed/).
+Basic, Pro and Complete.
+The basic tier is suppose to be free with 3 calls allowed per hour.
+However, looks like they are only giving keys on a user by user basis.
+I requested access to the basic tier but have not received access yet.
+I only received an email asking me why I needed access and what I planned to do with their API.

 <a name="football-data.co.uk"></a>
 #### football-data.co.uk